Kunull/Writeups/docs/Lord of SQLInjection/cobalt.md

 This time the application requires us to query for the id `admin`.

 ### Method 1
-In order to make the result of this query `True`, we can provide the following URI:
+In order to make the result of this query `True`, we can provide the following URI parameter:

 ```
 ?id=admin' -- -